blue4209211/pq/README.md

 - As supported by sqllite3 with json1 extension

 ## TODO
-- performance improvements
-    - Benechmark existing perf
-    - Improve performance
 - better support for json
-    - store json object instead of strings
-    - Autodetetct json formatting
+    - Autodetetct json formatting (improvements in parser)
 - more source types
     - parquet
-    - xml
     - avro
 - handling on unstructured data (logfiles)
     - full text search